varya/varya.github.com/src/documents/posts/sc5-style-guide-next-level/index_en.html.md

 ```

 In here the markup works as an input value for the given template.
 You can teach Style Guide to apply the template to
 the declared object and put the result as a markup to render.
-For this, you need a custom processing function mentioned
+To do it you need a custom processing function mentioned
 above.

 ```